inex/ixp-manager-docs-md/docs/features/looking-glass.md

 4. set the `.env` option: `IXP_FE_FRONTEND_DISABLED_LOOKING_GLASS=false` (in IXP Manager's `.env` and add it if it's missing as it defaults to `true`).

+### Choose the Correct Version of Bird's Eye to Use

+* For IXP Manager v4.x.y, choose the latest version of **Bird's Eye v1.1.x**.
+* For IXP Manager v5.x.y, choose the latest version of **Bird's Eye v1.2.x**.

+The looking glass will not work if the versions are not matched correctly as above.

 ## Example Router Configuration

 See this screenshot for an appropriately configured INEX router with Bird's Eye: